-We use information we collect, like your email address, to interact with you directly.
-For example, we may send you a notification if we detect suspicious activity, like an attempt to sign in to your Google Account from an unusual location.
+We use information that we collect, such as your email address, to interact with you directly.
+For example, we may send you a notification if we detect suspicious activity, such as an attempt to sign in to your Google Account from an unusual location.
 Or we may let you know about upcoming changes or improvements to our services.
 And if you contact Google, we'll keep a record of your request in order to help solve any issues you might be facing.

-Protect Google, our users, and the public
+Protect Google, our users and the public

 We use information to help improve the safety and reliability of our services.
-This includes detecting, preventing, and responding to fraud, abuse, security risks, and technical issues that could harm Google, our users, or the public.
+This includes detecting, preventing and responding to fraud, abuse, security risks and technical issues that could harm Google, our users or the public.

 We use different technologies to process your information for these purposes.
-We use automated systems that analyze your content to provide you with things like customized search results, personalized ads, or other features tailored to how you use our services.
-And we analyze your content to help us detect abuse such as spam, malware, and illegal content.
-We also use algorithms to recognize patterns in data.
-For example, Google Translate helps people communicate across languages by detecting common language patterns in phrases you ask it to translate.
+We use automated systems that analyse your content to provide you with things like customised search results, personalised ads or other features tailored to how you use our services.
+And we analyse your content to help us detect abuse such as spam, malware, and illegal content.
+We also use algorithms to recognise patterns in data.
+For example, Google Translate helps people communicate across languages by detecting common language patterns in phrases that you ask it to translate.

-We may combine the information we collect among our services and across your devices for the purposes described above.
-For example, if you watch videos of guitar players on YouTube, you might see an ad for guitar lessons on a site that uses our ad products.
+We may use the information that we collect across our services and across your devices for the purposes described above.
+For example, depending on your available settings, if you watch videos of guitar players on YouTube, you might see an ad for guitar lessons on a site that uses our ad products.
 Depending on your account settings, your activity on other sites and apps may be associated with your personal information in order to improve Google's services and the ads delivered by Google.

 If other users already have your email address or other information that identifies you, we may show them your publicly visible Google Account information, such as your name and photo.
-This helps people identify an email coming from you, for example.
+For example, this helps people identify an email coming from you.